 American industrial designer George Nelson said that there were three ‘mid-century’ categories: the biomorphic, the machine, and the handcrafted.

 The pieces that are Bio-morphic are organic, curved, smooth surfaces, shaped like kidneys and boomerangs, in direct contrast to more angular modern styles of the machine category.

 New, Mixed Materials

-Wood details are still a unifying element throughout mid-century modern design, which springs from the Scandinavian influence.
+Wood details are still a unifying element throughout the mid-century modern design, which springs from the Scandinavian influence.
 Finished and unfinished wood is used for décor details like doors, knobs, ceilings and storage.
-On furnishings, a molded plastic chair might be set on wooden legs, or a modern light fixture may sport wooden elements.
+On furnishings, a molded plastic chair might have wooden legs, or a modern light fixture may sport wooden elements.

-Clean lines and simple shapes leave plenty of room for color in midcentury furniture.
+Simple shapes leave plenty of room for color in midcentury furniture.
 People even called the era’s pieces “furniture candy” because of the style’s bold pops of color.
 This isn’t surprising given the optimism of the postwar years and the cheery colors of the time.
 They also fit the vibe of Palm Springs, where mid-century design grew and thrived.

-Textures are also important in mid-century modern design, as in any space that is modern and full of clean lines and minimalist shapes.
-Elements like shag rugs, rough stone fireplaces, smooth glass table, sleek ceramics, and textured upholstery come together for a more interesting room.
+Textures are also important in midcentury modern design.
+Of course, this is true in any space that is modern and full of minimalist shapes.
+Elements like shag rugs, rough stone fireplaces, smooth glass table, sleek ceramics, and textured upholstery come together for a more interesting living room.
 Patterns emerge in abstract paintings, pillows, and other accessories, writes Iris Abbey.
 Also, graphic design in printed textiles is another hallmark of the midcentury modern design era.

 Functionality & Comfort